A complete guide to startup taxes

-Whether you are bootstrapping your company, or a rapidly growing VC funded startup, it is Cleer Tax's mission to help you get your business finances in shape.
-Cleer Tax works with startups of all sizes to help them pay the least in taxes while keeping preparation fees low, to maximize cash flow.
-Cleer Tax can do it for you, but you having some knowledge makes that easier.
-Thus we have created this online tax guides aimed at helping startups get ready for tax return preparation time.
+If you’re looking for advice regarding startup taxes, you’re in the right place.
+Whether you are bootstrapping your company or a rapidly growing VC-funded startup, it is Cleer Tax’s mission to help you get your business finances in shape.
+Cleer Tax works with startups of all sizes to help them pay the least amount in taxes while keeping preparation fees low to maximize cash flow.
+However, while Cleer Tax can do the hard work for you, having some knowledge can further simplify the process.
+Thus, we have created this comprehensive online tax guide aimed at helping startups get ready for tax return preparation time.

-This is often the main question on startup founders minds.
-Most times the answer is, "less than you think".
-But this is not always the case, and a number of factors will come into play.
-In order to have an idea of what your tax liabilities will be, many different facts must be weighed out such as where the company is located, where the customers are located, and the type of business model.
+This is often the main question founders have when seeking tax advice for startups.
+Most times, the answer is less than you think.
+But this is not always the case, as a number of factors will come into play.
+In order to have an idea of what your tax liabilities will be, many different facts must be considered, such as where the company is located, where the customers are located, and the type of business model.

 Understanding Different Types of Entities

-How you form your business can have a huge impact on taxes, financing, the complexity of your life, and how professional your customers and investors see you as being.
-There are a number of ways to structure a business for tax purposes, and at Cleer Tax we can both help you make this choice intelligently, and file your taxes to maximize your savings with any business structure.
+How you form your business can greatly impact taxes, financing, the complexity of your life, and how professional you come off to your customers and investors.
+There are a number of different ways to structure a business around tax considerations for startups.
+At Cleer Tax, we can help you to find the best approach to take and file your taxes to maximize your savings with any business structure.

 C-Corp

 Having a business structure that protects the owners from personal liability is very important, especially to investors in the startup world.
 Delaware corporations are often requested by angel investors and venture capitalists who want maximum liability protection as investors in a startup.
-Many people mistakenly think Delaware C-Corps are formed for tax benefits, but they actually are common because they have the strongest laws protecting corporate investors.
-C-corps also have a place in tax planning now because they are often more tax advantaged now than other entity types after the Tax Cuts and Jobs Act lowered the corporate tax rate to a flat 21%.
+Many people mistakenly think Delaware C-Corps are formed for tax benefits, but they are actually more common because they have the strongest laws protecting corporate investors.
+C-corps also play a role in tax planning now because they are often more tax-advantaged than other entity types after the Tax Cuts and Jobs Act lowered the corporate tax rate to a flat 21%.

 S-Corp

-This is not a separate entity type, but a tax election that any corporation can make under “Subchapter S” of the Internal Revenue Code.
-S-corp elections are popular for small self-funded startups who want to pass through income to the owners without the double taxation that can occur with C-Corps.
-This also is an entity type often chosen by sole proprietors to reduce their self-employment tax obligations by treating part of their business income as related to company growth, rather than their personal assets.
-S-corps must file annual taxes, but taxes are paid on shareholders personal tax returns, rather than at the company level.
+An S-Corp is not a separate entity type, but rather a tax election that any corporation can make under “Subchapter S” of the Internal Revenue Code.
+S-Corp elections are popular for small self-funded startups who want to pass through income to the owners without the double taxation that can occur with C-Corps.
+This entity type is often chosen by sole proprietors to reduce their self-employment tax obligations by treating part of their business income as related to company growth rather than their personal assets.
+S-corps must file annual taxes, but taxes are paid on shareholders’ personal tax returns rather than at the company level.

 LLC

-LLCs are a common entity type, but they are not a tax classification on their own.
-Every LLC will default to being treated as a disregarded entity if one owner, or a partnership if two or more owners.
-The benefit of LLCs is that they have the liability protection similar to a corporation with less annual paperwork and formalities of maintaining a corporate structure.
+Limited Liability Companies (LLCs) are a common entity type, but they are not a tax classification on their own.
+Every LLC will default to being treated as a disregarded entity if there is one owner or as a partnership if there are two or more owners.
+The benefit of LLCs is that they have liability protection similar to a corporation with less of the annual paperwork and formalities of maintaining a corporate structure.

 Partnership

-Partnerships are the default treatment if you go into business with someone else and make money, regardless of if you sign a partnership agreement or not.
-Many people do not realize that starting a business with their friend will create a separate business entity without any kind of government registration.
-Partnerships report their income separately but taxes are paid on the individual partner’s tax return.
+Partnerships are the default treatment if you go into business with another person and earn money, regardless of whether you sign a partnership agreement or not.
+Many people do not realize that starting a business with their friend will create a separate business entity without needing any kind of government registration.
+Partnerships report their income separately, but taxes are paid on the individual partner’s tax return.

 Disregarded Entity

 Businesses that only have one owner default to being considered a disregarded entity, meaning they are filed on a schedule inside the owner’s return.
-For US individuals this is filed on Schedule C within the personal return, for partnerships and corporations wholly owning an LLC then this will be reported as income within the business tax returns.
-For foreign owners of a US company an information return disclosing ownership and certain monetary transactions will need to be filed on form 5472 and included with a US corporate tax return
+For U.S. individuals, this is filed on Schedule C within the personal return.
+For partnerships and corporations wholly owning an LLC, this will be reported as income within the business tax returns.
+For foreign owners of a U.S.-based company, an information return disclosing ownership and certain monetary transactions will need to be filed on Form 5472 and included with a U.S. corporate tax return.

-It can feel overwhelming when starting a company to keep up with all the paperwork.
-You want to focus on your business, but all these other items can take over and overwhelm.
-The first thing to understand is that not all taxes are created equal, and understanding the types of taxes you will have to pay is the first step in getting this under control.
+When starting a company, it can feel overwhelming to keep up with all the paperwork.
+You want to focus on your business, but all these other items can be distracting and time-consuming.
+One big aspect to understand is that not all startup taxes are created equal.
+Understanding the types of taxes you will have to pay to the IRS is the first step in getting your finances under control.

 Income Tax

-Income tax is what most people think of when they think of tax.
-Once a year Uncle Sam wants a bit of your hard-earned money and takes a cut.
-For corporations they are taxed at a flat 21% rate on net income- meaning the income left over after all expenses are taken.
-There are many credits and income items with preferential tax treatment that make it more complex than that, of course.
-But that is what you have a great tax firm here at Cleer Tax to help you with.
+Income tax is what most people think of when they think of taxes.
+Once a year, Uncle Sam takes a cut of your hard-earned money.
+Corporations are taxed at a flat 21% rate on net income – meaning the income left over after all expenses are taken.
+However, there are many credits and income items with preferential tax treatment that make it more complex than that.
+But that is what Cleer Tax is here for — to figure out what is needed to get the most out of filing your startup taxes.

 State Income Tax Nexus